timtroendle/urban-occupants-paper/doc/main.md

 ### Occupancy Model

 Citizens are modelled by the occupancy in their respective dwellings only, using a probabilistic occupancy model that has been applied in several similar studies [@Richardson:2008dj; @Widen:2009fo; @Aerts:2015ko].
-The occupancy model consists of a time-heterogeneous markov chain with the following states: (1) not at home, (2) active at home, and (3) asleep at home.
-As the markov chain is time heterogeneous, transition probabilities between the states of the markov chain are time dependent, and hence the transition matrix for person $p$ at time $k$ can be given as:
+The occupancy model consists of a time-heterogeneous Markov chain with the following states: (1) not at home, (2) active at home, and (3) asleep at home.
+As the Markov chain is time heterogeneous, transition probabilities between the states of the Markov chain are time dependent, and hence the transition matrix for person $p$ at time $k$ can be given as:

 $$
 Pr^p =